seanm3g/DungeonFighter-v2/Documentation/04-Reference/OPENING_ANIMATION_SUMMARY.md

 - ✅ Console mode ready
 - ✅ Custom UI compatible

-**Note:** There are pre-existing build errors in `CanvasUIManager.cs` that are unrelated to this feature.
+**Note:** There are pre-existing build errors in `CanvasUICoordinator.cs` that are unrelated to this feature.
 The opening animation code itself has zero errors.

 ## Documentation